-Butter is churned, sauce is simmered and bread is kneaded, right?
-Apparently, not always.
-Recently no-knead bread recipes have been popping up in magazines and online food sites and the formula seems to be consistent: very little yeast, a high ratio of water and lots of time.
-As someone who spent the first half of my life petrified of the bread making process, this concept was very appealing.
-Little work but lots of time – that sounded like something I could handle and needed to look into further.
+The formula for no-knead bread recipes is consistent: very little yeast, a high ratio of water and lots of time.
+As someone who spent the first half of my life petrified of the bread-making process, this concept was very appealing.
+Little work but lots of time—that sounded like something I could handle and needed to look into further.

 The first excellent thing I discovered about no-knead bread was that the Chatelaine Kitchen was way ahead of me having already developed a recipe (before my days).
 Naturally, this acted as my go-to recipe for the testing process.